SECPS/TraVarT-DOPLERPlugin/README.md

 > Let $d$ be a decision.\
 > Let $v$ be the visibility of $d$.\
 > When $v$ is $true$, then $parent(d)$ resolves to the root of the feature model.\
-> E.g. the decision model:
+> E.g., the decision model:
 > |ID|Question|Type|Range|Cardinality|Constraint/Rule|Visible/relevant if
 > |  --------  |  -------  |  -------  |  -------  |  -------  |  -------  |  -------  |
 > |D|D?|Boolean|true \| false|||true